sseung0703/KD_methods_with_TF/README.md

 <img src="plots.png" width="800">

 # Plan to do
-- I decided to implement "Knowledge Distillation via Instance Relationship Graph" that only caffe code is available at https://github.com/yufanLIU/IRG. :)
+- I decided to implement "Knowledge Distillation via Instance Relationship Graph" that only caffe code is available at https://github.com/yufanLIU/IRG. ( aborted cause its instablity :( )
+- Variational information distillation will be uploaded soon.